 Canterbury Old Home Day has proved to be a popular fall event and we look forward to seeing you there.
 Admission and parking are always free.
-We will add more detais as they emerge, including the live music schedule.
-Please check back.
+We will keep this page up to date; please check back.

 Interested in possibly exhibiting at Old Home Day?
 If you are interested in possibly becoming an Old Home Day exhibitor, please click here for the OHD 2018 Exhibitor Application.
 Questions?
 Email to CanterburyOHD@gmail.com or contact Steve at 860-546-6669.
 We are especially seeking historical reenactors, farmers, exhibitors who will bring friendly animals, and plyers of traditional crafts and trades.

 Parking To ease congestion and improve safety, Old Home Day on-site parking on the town green around the First Congregational Church will be limited to visitors with handicapped permits only.
 General parking will be at the Dr. Helen Baldwin Middle School on Westminster Road (Rte.
 14), with a free shuttle provided by the town of Canterbury running all day, 10:00 to 4:00.
 If you choose, you can also walk from the parking area in about five minutes.